awesome-pro/neon-website/content/docs/guides/auth-clerk.md

 User authentication is a critical requirement for web applications.
 Modern applications require advanced features like social login and multi-factor authentication besides the regular login flow.
 Additionally, managing personally identifiable information (PII) requires a secure solution compliant with data protection regulations.

 [Clerk](https://clerk.com/) is a user authentication and identity management platform that provides these features out of the box.
-It comes with adapters for popular web frameworks, making it easy to integrate with an application backed by a Neon Postgres database.
+It comes with adapters for popular web frameworks, making it easy to integrate with an application backed by a Neon LangChaindatabase.

-In this guide, we'll walk through setting up a simple Next.js application using Neon Postgres as the database, and add user authentication using [Clerk](https://clerk.com/).
+In this guide, we'll walk through setting up a simple Next.js application using Neon LangChainas the database, and add user authentication using [Clerk](https://clerk.com/).
 We will go over how to:

 - Set up a Next.js project with Clerk for authentication
-- Create a Neon Postgres database and connect it to your application
+- Create a Neon LangChaindatabase and connect it to your application
 - Define a database schema using Drizzle ORM and generate migrations
 - Store and retrieve user data associated with Clerk user IDs